botfatherio/botfather.io/src/content/posts/stats-api-released.md

 This update is powered by coffees donated trough [our buy me a coffee page](https://www.buymeacoffee.com/je).
 Thanks a lot!

-If botfather is useful to you or you just want to see more updates, consider buying me a coffee.
+If Botfather is useful to you or you just want to see more updates, consider buying me a coffee.
 Its really appreciated!

 ## About the Stats API